 Most toilet seats come in a single custom size, but if you're looking at a special model, make sure it will line up with and fit the current toilet bolts.
 The following tools will help make this installation much easier: an adjustable wrench, a screwdriver and rust penetrant or plastic-safe lubricant (if necessary).

-The new Mayfair toilet seat will come with the same parts, just brand new.
-There may be a sticker paper in the installation kit containing two sticky washers; if so, line them up with the bolt holes on the toilet itself and stick in place.
+- If there is a sticker paper in the Mayfair toilet installation kit containing two sticky washers; if so, line them up with the bolt holes on the toilet itself and stick in place.

 The Finishing Touches